lfpu/NumberGame/README.md

 ## How To Play

-Press F1 is save level,
+- Press F1 is save level,
+- Press F2 is prompt next number,
-press F5 is refresh current level but not re-generate
+- press F5 is refresh current level but not re-generate,

 ## Game Mechanics